Vertically aligned carbon nanotube arrays: Supercapacitors

 Like ordinary capacitors, VANTA supercapacitors and electromechanical actuators typically comprise two electrodes separated by an electronically insulating material, which is ionically conducting in electrochemical devices.
 The capacitance for an ordinary planar sheet capacitor inversely depends on the inter-electrode separation.
 In contrast, the capacitance for an electrochemical device depends on the separation between the charge on the electrode and the countercharge in the electrolyte.
 Because this separation is about a nanometer for CNTs in VANTA electrodes, as compared with the micrometer or larger separations in ordinary dielectric capacitors, very large capacitances result from the high CNT surface area accessible to the electrolyte.
 These capacitances (typically 15–200 F/g, depending on the surface area of the nanotube array) result in large amounts of charge injection when only a few volts are applied.

 Futaba et al. reported a technique to form super-capacitors from a VANTA flattened by settling the erect CNTs by wetting them with a liquid.
 The capacitance of the SWNT solid EDLC was estimated as 20 F g^{−1} from the discharge curves of cells charged at 2.5V for a two-electrode cell, and corresponds to 80 F g^{−1} for a three-electrode cell.
 The energy density (W = CV^{2}/2) was estimated to be 69.4 W h kg^{−1} (from 80 F g^{−1}) when normalized to the single electrode weight.

 In Pitkänen et al., on-chip energy storage is demonstrated using architectures of highly aligned vertical carbon nanotubes acting as supercapacitors, capable of providing large device capacitances.
-The efficiency of these structures is further increased by incorporating electrochemically active nanoparticles such as MnOx to form pseudocapacitive architectures thus enhancing areal specific capacitance to 37 mF/cm2.
+The efficiency of these structures is further increased by incorporating electrochemically active nanoparticles such as MnO_{x} to form pseudocapacitive architectures thus enhancing areal specific capacitance to 37 mF/cm^{2}.